igiannakas/ERCF-v2-mods/Readme.md

-﻿ERCF V2 RC2 mods list
+﻿# ERCF V2 RC2 mods list

 While building and setting up my ERCF v2 kit I stumbled upon a few improvements in the available component designs that are aiming to improve multi material printing reliability.

-This repo is an archive of my mods.
+This repo is an archive of my mods mostly so I don't loose the files :)

 **Galileo 2 Extruder - Twinsor smoothed filament entry:** Smooths out the G2E filament path entry to improve extruder feeding reliability when using a 3mm ID/4mm OD reverse Bowden tube